-Public domain material As a general rule, a work is protected by copyright in Canada for the life of the creator plus 50 years after his or her death (50 years begins at the end of the calendar year of the authors death).
-In the case of multiple authors, it is 50 years after the last author's death.
+Public domain material As a general rule, a work is protected by copyright in Canada for the life of the creator plus 70 years after their death (70 years begins at the end of the calendar year of the authors death).
+In the case of multiple authors, it is 70 years after the last author's death.
 After this period of time, the work enters into public domain.

 Open Access material: material presented for public use - including Open Access publications, works placed in Institutional Repositories and works under Creative Commons licenses can be copied with minimal restrictions.
 (From the Revised CAUT Guidelines for the Use of Copyrighted Materials February 2013)

 Licensed Material: the library licenses many databases, indexes, e-journals and ebooks for its staff faculty and current students.
 Access to these resources is governed by contractual agreements with resource providers.
 The LU License Database provides information about what you are permitted to do with particular licensed resources.
 Resources in this database are generally listed by package, not by journal.
 To find permissions for a particular journal, search Lakehead's E-Journal Titles.
 Once you select a title, usage terms are listed for each available provider of a journal.
 Please note that the license terms for a journal may vary depending on the provider.

 Original Content: Any content you write and own can be used as you like.
 If you are the author of a journal article that was published, you may not own the rights to the article.
 Check the license agreement you signed with the publisher of the article.
 Creative Commons copyright licenses are available so that you may retain copyright while allowing others use of your creative work.